Android App Development

 With the help of already available open-source packages, we can achieve image caching.
 Images are cached as they’re downloaded from the web, so they can be used for future purposes.

-Immutable data is something that is not going to be modified usually in the future.
+Immutable data is something that is not going to be modified in the future.
 So we can cache it and access it without the database operations.
-For example, policies and conditions data are not going to be modified all the time so we can save them in the cache and utilize it.

 Only mutable data has to be fetched again.

 When accessing an API with a large data set, the response time of the API increases as the database operations increase.
-So, we break the API to bring the data in chunks which eventually reduces the response time.

-After optimizing our server-side we started optimizing our app side.
+After optimizing our server side we started optimizing our app side.
 You can achieve it by storing the API response data in a local database in the app.
 We used the hive for our Flutter app.

 Once you receive the response store it in a local database and use it for future API hits for the same API.